-Cookware made with titanium seem to be the in-thing at the moment and can be found in most online stores.
-However, there is some confusion regarding the name because most of the advertised “titanium cookware” is actually not manufactured with pure titanium.
+Cookware made with titanium seems to be popular at the moment and can be found in most online stores.
+However, there might be some confusion because most of the so-called “titanium cookware” is actually not manufactured with pure titanium.

 How is Titanium Cookware Constructed?

-In terms of the materials used and the manufacturing procedure employed, “titanium cookware” can be classified into two.
+In terms of the materials and the manufacturing procedure, “titanium cookware” can be classified into two types.

-- Titanium reinforced cookware with aluminum base and titanium-infused cooking surface.
+- Titanium-reinforced cookware has an aluminum base and a titanium-infused coating.